jackorden/Examensarbete/README.md

 #### Workflows

 Every workflow gets triggered when pushing commits to the testing branch or when doing a pull request to main branch.
-On a pull request to main, all files within the repository gets tested.
+On a pull request to main, all files within the repository get tested.

 - The "actionlint.yml" checks syntax on commited changes to a workflow inside the .github/workflows directory.
 [Source](https://github.com/marketplace/actions/rhysd-actionlint)